Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Resonance.md

 - Hit the tuning fork and explain that the note that you hear corresponds to the resonant frequency of the tuning fork.
 Again, draw a parallel to the swing and that the note you hear is the frequency at which the tuning fork 'likes' to vibrate.
 With older kids you can talk about how initially the fork is vibrating at lots of frequencies but all the ones which aren't the resonant one decay quickly, like how the swing's amplitude quickly decays if you push it at the wrong frequency.

-*** OTHER THINGS TO TALK ABOUT ***
+### **Other things to talk about**:

 - All sorts of things can resonate, and we'd often rather they didn't.
 Many people will have heard about the millenium footbridge in London, which wobbled as people found themselves walking in step with the wobbling.
 It had to be closed, and was fixed by fitting damping, which is also the way a car's suspension tries to avoid resonating.
 Going further back, the Tacoma Narrows bridge failed catastrophically due to resonance with the wind.

-*** SCIENCE BACKGROUND FOR DEMONSTRATORS ***
+### **Science background for demonstrators**:

 Anything that you know about resonance will come in useful for this experiment.
 Most things can be modelled as damped, driven harmonic oscillators, yielding a second-order differential equation with a sinusoidal right-hand side and a familiar set of solutions.
 Trying to go into mathematical detail with little children is a mistake, though.
-Even the words `resonant frequency' can be off-putting.
+Even the words 'resonant frequency' can be off-putting.

 You may like to note (so to speak) that the pan pipes are tuned to a pentatonic scale.